NLnetLabs/rpki-doc/source/krill/before-you-start.rst

     A repository hosted by the parent CA, in this case the RIR or NIR.

-Krill is designed to run continuously, but there is no strict uptime requirement for the CA. You can bring Krill down to perform upgrades and backups, as long as you bring it back up within 16 hours to ensure your cryptographic objects are resigned.
+Krill is designed to run continuously, but there is no strict uptime requirement for the CA. If the CA is not available you just cannot create or update ROAs.
+This means you can bring Krill down to perform maintenance or migration, as long as you bring it back up within 16 hours to ensure your cryptographic objects are resigned.

 ..
-Note:: This scenario also applies if you use an RPKI publication server
+Note:: This scenario illustrated here also applies if you use an RPKI
-          offered by a third party, such as a cloud provider.
+          publication server offered by a third party, such as a cloud provider.

 At this time, only Asia Pacific RIR APNIC and Brazilian NIR NIC.br offer a publication server for their members.
-Other RIRs have this functionality on their roadmap.
+Several other RIRs have this functionality on their roadmap.

 This means that in most cases, you will have to publish yourself.

 Publishing Yourself
 -------------------